davrot/gevi/README.md

             - organize volume (to GPU memory)
             - move axis (move the time axis of the tensor)
             - move intra timeseries
-              - donor time series and donor reference image; also used on volume
+              - donor time series and donor reference image; transformation also used on volume
-              - acceptor time series and acceptor reference image; also used on oxygenation)
+              - acceptor time series and acceptor reference image; transformation also used on oxygenation
             - rotate inter timeseries
             - move inter timeseries
         - spatial pooling